BY ERIN EWART

 Happy holidays, and best wishes for a great year ahead!

-Are you looking for support in recognizing your accomplishments?
-We love helping social impact professionals own their successes through our individual and group job search coaching programs!
+Are you looking for support in celebrating your accomplishments?
+We love helping social impact professionals own their successes through our individual and group coaching programs!
 Contact us to learn more or get started.